 Many children with skeletal dysplasia have a variety of medical and social concerns that cannot adequately be addressed by single visits with a pediatrician or internist.
 University of Missouri Health Care is the region's leader in treating skeletal dysplasia disorders.
 Our experts are actively involved in national research, and the leader of our team, Daniel Hoernschemeyer, MD, is a member of the Little People of America medical advisory board so he can be actively involved with the issues affecting the health of skeletal dysplasia patients.

 To meet your child’s more complex needs requires ongoing coordinated treatment.
 Our team approach provides a forum for diagnosis, prevention and treatment.
-Most children who attend the Missouri Skeletal Dysplasia Clinic are seen on a regular basis, depending on individual needs.
+Most children who take part in our Skeletal Dysplasia Program are seen on a regular basis, depending on individual needs.

 What is skeletal dysplasia?